 CERTIFICATION AND ASSESSMENT PROCESS

 Whether you are new to First Tee — Greater Detroit or not, you should become familiar with the assessment process all participants must complete in order to move from one level to the next.
-After each session (Spring, Summer, Fall) we see where each participant is at with the Nine Core Values, golf skills, and golf etiquette to see if they are ready to advance.
+After each session (Spring, Summer, Fall) we evaluate where the participant is with exhibiting the Nine Core Values, their yardage book (PLAYer level and up), and knowledge of golf skills & etiquette to see if they are ready to advance.

 Starting at the PLAYer 2 level, participants who wish to move to the next level (Par, Birdie, Eagle, Ace, in that order) must attend these assessments and complete all remaining requirements.
 Participants who are in the TARGET or PLAYer level do not attend assessments.

 If players assess at a certain level for their golf skills and meet all other criteria, they will be considered “certified” for their level and eligible to move to the next.
 The certification process is also cumulative, meaning that participants who have previously participated in an assessment at their current level will not need to repeat the completed requirements in subsequent assessments.
 However, all certification requirements will reset once participants move to their next level.
 (For example, if a participant has completed all the PLAYer certification requirements and moves to Par, he/she will then be responsible for completing all the requirements at the Par level.)

 FIRST TEE LIFE SKILLS EXPERIENCE LEVELS: